neo-engine/neo/README.md

 ===========
 [![Travis](https://travis-ci.org/PH111P/perm2.svg?branch=master)](https://travis-ci.org/PH111P/perm2)

 An experimental Pokémon engine for Nintendo DS.
+For demonstration purposes only, currently _neo_ includes some (updated) maps from Pokémon Emerald, as well as images from other mainline Pokémon games.
+These are not part of _neo_.

-This engine is intended to be run on real hardware, but [DeSmuME 0.9.11](http://desmume.org/) seems to be capable of emulating most of real hardware's features, too.
+This engine is intended to be run on real hardware, but [DeSmuME 0.9.11](http://desmume.org/) and melonDS seem to be capable of emulating most of real hardware's features, too.

 Features
 --------